eProsima/Micro-XRCE-DDS-docs/docs/client.rst

             Later, the entity can be referenced with this id.
             The type must be ``MR_PARTICIPANT_ID``
 :xml: A xml representation of the new entity.
-:mode: Determine the creation entity mode.
+:mode: Determines the creation entity mode.
         Currently, only soported ``MR_REPLACE``.
         It will delete the entity previously in the agent if exists.
         A ``0`` value, implies that only creates the entity if it does not exists.